AndreasBujok/ChameleonMini/README.md

 ----
 ^[Top](#top)

-Set/Get the behavior of a right button with "short push"<br>
+Set/Get the behavior of a right button with "short push".<br>

 Possible values are:<br>
 **Syntax:** `rbutton=?`<br>